Communication Safety helps protect your child from viewing or sharing photos or videos that contain nudity.

 To make sure that your Communication Safety settings sync across devices, update all of the devices in your Family Sharing group to the latest software version before changing your Communication Safety settings.

 Communication Safety in Messages requires iOS 15.2 or later, iPadOS 15.2 or later, watchOS 9 or later, or macOS Monterey 12.1 or later.
-Communication Safety in other apps requires iOS 17, iPadOS 17, watchOS 10, or macOS Sonoma.
+Communication Safety in other apps requires iOS 17 or later, iPadOS 17 or later, watchOS 10 or later, or macOS Sonoma or later.

 Communication Safety is available for child accounts signed in with their Apple ID and part of a Family Sharing group.